-- SI addresses science goals of 3 research Themes in the NASA Science Mission Directorate - learn how galaxies, stars, planetary systems form & evolve (Origins/EUD) - understand development of structure/flows of magnetic fields (SEU/EUD) - understand origins & societal impacts of variability in SEC (SSSC/SEED) - SI complements the planetary imaging interferometers - Terrestrial Planet Finder/Darwin and Planet Imager null the stellar light to find and image planets - Stellar Imager images the central star to study the effects of that star on the habitability of planets and the formation of life on them. - SI is on the strategic path of NASA Origins interferometry missions - SI is a stepping stone towards crucial technology... - comparable in complexity to the Terrestrial Planet Finder-I - will serve as technological & operational pathfinder for Planet Imager
+- SI addresses science goals of 3 research Themes in the NASA SMD - learn how galaxies, stars, planetary systems form & evolve (Origins/EUD) - understand development of structure/flows of magnetic fields (SEU/EUD) - understand origins & societal impacts of variability in SEC (SSSC/SEED)

+...and the origins & evolution of structure & life in the Universe

+- SI complements the planetary imaging interferometers - Terrestrial Planet Finder-I (TPF-I)/Darwin and Planet Imager null the stellar light to find and image planets - Stellar Imager images the central star to study the effects of that star on the habitability of planets and the formation of life on them. - SI is on the strategic path of NASA Origins interferometry missions and is a stepping stone towards crucial technology... - comparable in complexity to the Terrestrial Planet Finder-I - will serve as technological & operational pathfinder for Life Finder (LF) and Planet Imager (PI)

-TPF/Darwin, SI, and PI together provide complete views of other solar systems
+TPF/Darwin, SI, LF, and PI together provide complete views of other solar systems